wunderwuzzi23/blog/content/posts/2020/red-teaming-for-privacy.md

 On the left you see the UI in the app which shows the clear text.
 And on the right, you see what everyone else, including Facebook sees.

-That was about 10 years ago - interesting how time flies.
+That was about 10+ years ago - interesting how time flies.
 Facebook replaced the "wall" with an ad-driven timeline and Windows Phone is dead.

 Anyhow, I have always been a fan of privacy, data protection and giving user's control over their data.

 ## Red Teaming for privacy!

-When years later I oversaw planning and performing larger red team operations I thought quite a bit on how to help organizations improve their understanding of privacy threats with practical excersices.
+When years later I oversaw planning and performing large red team operations I thought quite a bit on how to help organizations improve their understanding of privacy threats with practical excersices.
 It became even more interesting when new regulations started kicking in.

 **Does your organization have procedures in place to regularly assess systems and infrastructure for privacy violations?**